Dr.

 2019

-James is Senior Vice President at Google-Alphabet reporting to the CEO and responsible for Research, Technology & Society, including overseeing Google Research and Google Labs.
-He is focused on helping advance Google and Alphabet’s most ambitious foundational and applied innovations in computer science, including artificial intelligence, quantum computing, and in science, and in areas that have potential for beneficial impact on people and society, all in support of Google's mission, responsibly.
+James is Senior Vice President at Google-Alphabet reporting to the CEO.
+As President for Research, Technology & Society he focuses on Google and Google DeepMind’s most ambitious foundational and applied innovations in AI, Computing and Science and in areas that have potential for broad beneficial impact on people and society.
+He also oversees Google Research - pursuing cutting-edge foundational and applied work in ML and Computer Science, Quantum AI, Science and Society – and Google Labs – Google’s home for the latest AI experiments and technology.
 He is Senior Partner emeritus of McKinsey & Company, and is Chair and director emeritus of the McKinsey Global Institute (MGI).
 At Mckinsey, he advised the chief executives of many of the world’s leading technology companies and he led MGI ’s research on technology, the economy, competitiveness, and other global economy trends.
-He serves on the editorial board of the Journal of Globalization and Development.

 Appointed by President Obama, he served as Vice Chair of the Global Development Council at the White House (2012-2017), and by Commerce Secretaries to the Digital Economy Board and the National Innovation Board.
-He currently serves as Vice Chair of the US National AI Advisory Committee which advises the President on AI and the National AI Initiative Office at the White House, and serves on the U.S. Secretary of State’s Foreign Affairs Policy Board.
-He serves on the boards of the Council on Foreign Relations, Hewlett and MacArthur Foundations (incl Lever for Change), and is a member of the Trilateral Commission.
+He serves as Vice Chair of the US National AI Advisory Committee established by Congress to advise the President on AI and the National AI Initiative Office at the White House and also serves on the U.S. Secretary of State’s Foreign Affairs Policy Board.
+He was appointed by the UN Secretary General to serve as co-Chair on the UN's High-Level Body on AI.
+He serves on the boards of the Council on Foreign Relations, and has served on the boards of the Hewlett and MacArthur Foundations and on various national and international commissions and task-forces related to technology, the economy and society.

 Last Updated